 You are here: Home > Explore Cumbria > Whitehaven

-The Whitehaven mines were among the most dangerous in the world for pit explosions - one of the worst was in May 1910, when 136 miners lost their lives at Wellington Pit.
+The Whitehaven mines were among the most dangerous in the world for pit explosions.
+One of the worst was in May 1910, when 136 miners lost their lives at Wellington Pit.

 The first quay was built in 1634 to export coal to Ireland but a growth in shipping between Europe, Africa, America and the West Indies necessitated the building of additional quays, or tongues, to cope with the burgeoning trade.
-By 1750 Whitehaven was the third most important port in the country after London and Bristol, and plans were underway to create a gracious town with elegant Georgian houses, wide thoroughfares and new churches to reflect the town's wealth.
+By 1750 Whitehaven was the third most important port in the country after London and Bristol, and plans were underway to create a town with elegant Georgian houses, wide thoroughfares and new churches to reflect the town's wealth.

 Coal mining continued as an important industry until the 1930s, followed by gradual closure of the pits.
 In 1943 the Marchon Chemical Works was built on the site of Ladysmith pit and became a leading producer of detergent powders.
 Its tall chimneys dominated the Whitehaven skyline for around 50 years until closure in 2005 and demolishment two years later.
-The flattened site is now earmarked for landscape restoration.

 Egremont - Egremont still celebrates its medieval roots having once been a part of the Barony of Egremont.
 One of the high points of the year being the annual Crab Fair, incorporating the internationally famous World Gurning Championship.